opencast/opencast/docs/guides/admin/docs/configuration/firewall.md

 1. Allow external HTTP and HTTPS communication to admin, presentation and possibly ingest
 2. Allow all Opencast nodes to access the database
-3. Allow the admin node to access OpenSearch
+3. Allow the admin and presentation nodes to access OpenSearch
 4. Allow all nodes access to the storage infrastructure